opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Copy and paste the selection in the Xsheet into the cell you want.
+    - Copy and paste the selection in the Xsheet/Timeline, into the cell you want.

-    - Right-click in the level strip selection and choose Expose in Xsheet from the menu that opens.
+    - Right-click in the Level Strip selection and choose **Expose in Xsheet** from the menu that opens.
 Drawings will be exposed at the beginning of the first empty column.

-    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.
+    - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it.

-    - Drag and drop the selection to the Xsheet cell where you want to start exposing it and keep the Shift key pressed, to insert them if other content is already exposed in the destination cells.
+    - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it and keep the **Shift** key pressed, to insert them if other content is already exposed in the destination cells.

-    - Drag and drop the selection to the Xsheet cell where you want to start exposing it and keep the Alt key pressed, to overwrite any other content previously exposed in the destination cells.
+    - Drag and drop the selection to the Xsheet/Timeline cell where you want to start exposing it and keep the **Alt** key pressed, to overwrite any other content previously exposed in the destination cells.

-.. note:: When it is not possible to release the selection, a red outline is displayed instead of the selection.
+  .. note:: When it is not possible to expose the selection, a red outline is displayed instead of the selection.

 .. _replacing_levels:

 Replacing Levels
 ''''''''''''''''
-An animation level exposed in the Xsheet can be easily replaced by another animation level, preserving any editing performed in the sequence of drawings exposed in the column cells.
+An animation level exposed in the Xsheet/Timeline can be easily replaced by another animation level, preserving any editing performed in the sequence of drawings exposed in the column/layer cells.
 In this way it is possible to reuse the same edited sequence for different levels.
 For example you can reuse the edited sequence of a character level for the related shadow level by copying and pasting the character sequence, then replacing the character level with the shadow one.

 It is possible to replace the level as a whole, or limited only to selected cells.
-In both cases only the content of the selected cells will be replaced: if any drawing of the replaced level is exposed somewhere else in the Xsheet, it will not be affected by the replacing operation.
+In both cases only the content of the selected cells will be replaced: if any drawing of the replaced level is exposed somewhere else in the Xsheet/Timeline, it will not be affected by the replacing operation.

 In case the new level does not contain some of the frames you are going to replace, the level name and number in the cell turn red to warn you that there is no drawing available for that cell.

-The original level is preserved in the scene cast from where it can be retrieved, or removed (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).
+The original level is preserved in the Scene Cast from where it can be retrieved, or removed (see  :ref:`Using the Scene Cast <using_the_scene_cast>`  ).

-.. tip:: **To replace a level in the Xsheet:**
+.. tip:: **To replace a level in the Xsheet/Timeline:**

     1. Select the cells where the level you want to replace is exposed.

     2. Do one of the following:

-    - Choose Level > Replace Level.
+    - Choose Level > **Replace Level...**.

-    - Right-click the selection and choose Replace Level from the menu that opens.
+    - Right-click the selection and choose one of the options in the **Replace Level** submenu, from the menu that opens.

     3. In the browser select the new level, and click the OK button (see  :ref:`Using the File Browser <using_the_file_browser>`  ).